 - Pests include black spot, rust and powdery mildew

 Maturity: 60-75 days from seed to flower

 Spacing: 6 to 12 inches apart in all directions

-These annual warm season flowers like full sun and rich, well-drained soil.
+A warm-season annual flower, zinnias like full sun and rich, well-drained soil.
 They are easy to grow and will tolerate average to slightly poor soils.
-Preparing garden areas with generous amounts of organic compost and well-aged animal manure will improve the health of plants tremendously.
+Preparing garden beds with generous amounts of organic compost or well-aged animal manure will improve the health of plants tremendously.
 Watch Flower Gardening from the Ground Up – video.

 Zinnias will cross-pollinate.
-Gardeners should only grow one variety at a time to save pure seed or isolate varieties by 1/4 mile.
+To save pure seed, gardeners should only grow one variety at a time or isolate varieties by 1/4 mile.
 Seeds are ready to harvest when the blooms begin to turn brown and dry.
 The seeds are contained in the very center.
 When the heads are completely dry, gently crush the heads between your hands and then carefully winnow away the chaff.